 Over the next half year our programme will include titles from travel, classics, poetry, biography and a first novel by a new writer.

 We are a friendly and sociable group and our discussions reflect this.
 We do structure the format of the meetings to ensure that everyone who wants to has a chance to participate.
-We take it in turn to meet in each other’s houses so that travelling is cut to the minimum.

 It you feel like finding out more about us please contact